geysertimes/geysertimes.github.io/docs/users/submit-attachment.md

 :::info

 To contribute data, a GeyserTimes account is required.
-If you don't have a GeyserTimes accout, you can [sign up to GeyserTimes](account-signup.md) for free.
+If you don't have a GeyserTimes account, you can [sign up to GeyserTimes](account-signup.md) for free.

 :::